 Rivalrous Goods and Non-excludable Goods

-Goods can also be non-excludable but rivalrous, which means that it can be accessed by everyone but its consumption can affect the overall supply and the units left for other consumers to use.
+Goods can also be non-excludable but rivalrous, which means that everyone can access them.
+Still, their consumption can affect the overall supply and the units left for other consumers to use.

-For example, students in a dormitory that experiences poor water supply can use tap water for bathing and other purposes anytime.
+For example, students in a dormitory experiencing poor water supply can use tap water for bathing and other purposes anytime.
 However, the supply may not be the same for everyone.
-The more people use the water, the lesser the supply becomes for residents who want to use the water at a later time.
+The more people who use the water, the lesser the supply becomes for residents who want to use the water at a later time.

 Non-rivalrous + Non-excludable Goods = Public Goods